Will A K&N Filter Affect My Vehicle's Fuel Economy?

 possible for a consumer to experience a mileage increase after

-installing a K&N air filter or intake system, however, we
+installing a K&N air filter or intake system, however,

-accelerate, engine maintenance, excessive idling, cruise control,
+with which you accelerate, engine maintenance, excessive idling,

-to help keep mileage as high as possible.
+with other elements, to help keep mileage as high as possible.

 Oh yeah, there's one more limitation imposed by science.
 If